TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/EventDispatcher/Index.rst

     :language: php
     :caption: EXT:my_extension/Classes/EventListener/NullMailer.php

 An extension can define multiple listeners.
+The attribute can be used on class and method level.
 The PHP attribute is repeatable, which allows to register the same class to listen for different events.

 Once the emitter is triggering an event, this listener is called automatically.
 Be sure to inspect the event's PHP class to fully understand the capabilities provided by an event.

-The PHP attribute :php:`\TYPO3\CMS\Core\Attribute\AsEventListener` supports the following properties:
+The PHP attribute :php:`\TYPO3\CMS\Core\Attribute\AsEventListener` supports the following properties (which are all optional):

 :php:`identifier`
     A unique identifier must be declared which identifies the event listener, and orderings can be build upon the identifier.
+It this property is not explicitly defined, the service name is used instead.

-:php:`before` (optional)
+:php:`before`
     This property allows a custom sorting of registered listeners.
 The listener is then dispatched before the given listener.
 The value is the identifier of another event listeners.

-:php:`after` (optional)
+:php:`after`
     This property allows a custom sorting of registered listeners.
 The listener is then dispatched after the given listener.
 The value is the identifier of another event listeners.

-:php:`event` (optional)
+:php:`event`
     The fully-qualified class name (FQCN) of the event to be dispatched.
 This property can be omitted, if the FQCN is used as type declaration of the argument of the dispatched method.

-:php:`method` (optional)
+:php:`method`
     The method to be called.
 If this property is not given, the listener class is treated as invokable, thus its :php:`__invoke()` method is called.